The 15 Best Home Decor Brands the Livingetc Team Keeps Bookmarked — Plus Our Fave Buys

 Best for table lamps: Crate and Barrel

-Crate and Barrel has honed the urban take on bleached-out, beached-out chic since long before the coastal Grandma trend was a thing.
-Rough finishes, vaguely distressed wood and a sense of pervasive calm.
-But it's the table lamps that really stand out - a trove of stellar pieces that are easy to mix into most rooms, adding a sense of careworn elegance.
+Crate and Barrel had honed bleached-out, beached-out chic long before coastal Grandma was a thing.
+Rough finishes, vaguely distressed wood, and a touch of pervasive calm are what this brand does best, but it's the table lamps that really stand out — a trove of stellar pieces that are easy to mix into most rooms, adding a sense of careworn elegance.

 The editor's pick of what to buy from Crate and Barrel